Pierce County gym defying COVID-19 orders being fined nearly $10K per day

 “They can fine me whatever they want,” Knick said Friday.
 “I don’t have it.”

-The gym was ordered to shut down on Dec.
+The gym was ordered to shut down Dec.
 2. L&I issued an order and notice of immediate restraint to the business after complaints were received, according to L&I spokesman Tim Church.
 The fines issued Friday cover Nov.
 30-Dec.
 7.

 “He had employees and continued to be open, putting them at risk,” Church said Friday.